-1These DOC GT&Cs apply to recipients rather than subrecipients, or vice versa.
-These DOC GT&Cs use the terms "pass-through entity", "non-Federal entity," "recipient," and "subrecipient" consistent with their meanings in the OMB Uniform Guidance.
-In addition, the OMB Uniform Guidance uses the term "pass-through entity" to refer to a non-Federal entity that makes a subaward.
+1These DOC GT&Cs apply to recipients rather than subrecipients, and use the terms "pass-through entity", "non-Federal entity," "recipient," and "subrecipient" consistent with their respective meanings in the OMB Uniform Guidance.
+In addition, the OMB Uniform Guidance defines the term "pass-through entity" to mean a "recipient or subrecipient that provides a subaward to a subrecipient (including lower tier subrecipients) to carry out part of a Federal program."
 As defined at 2 CFR § 200.1: